How Many Materials Science Tools Do You Need to Know to Get a Materials Science Job?

 Reality: Senior roles are won by judgement, communication and problem-solving ability.

-Final answer: how many materials science tools should you learn?
+So how many materials science tools should you actually learn for a UK materials science job?

 For most job seekers: